BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Experiments

 \subsection{Metrics}

 We benchmarked our experiments for both novel view image reconstruction quality and pose estimation accuracy.
 For novel view synthesis, peak signal-to-noise ratio (PSNR), structural similarity index (SSIM) \cite{zhang2018perceptual}, multi-scale structural similarity index (MS-SSIM).
 Learned perceptual image patch similarity (LPIPS) \cite{zhang2018perceptual} are used to evaluate the predicted image quality against the ground truth novel views.
 For pose estimation, we evaluate the camera pose rotation and translation differences between the predicted and the ground truth camera set after using Procrustes analysis for alignment.
-Please refer to supplementary information for details.